rl-institut/oemof-B3/docs/model_structure.rst

 BB       BB-ch4-gt  conversion  ch4      gt     BB-ch4    BB-electricity  600000                   0.619        0.021          0.0045         False       {}
 =======  =========  ==========  =======  =====  ========  ==============  ========  =============  ===========  =============  =============  ==========  =================

-Beyond that, there are specific variables which depend on the type of the component.
+More generally, there are specific variables which depend on the type of the component.
 Components and their properties are defined in
 `oemoflex <https://github.com/rl-institut/oemoflex/tree/dev/oemoflex/model>`_.